Burt Meyer, prolific toymaker who invented Rock 'Em Sock 'Em Robots and Lite-Brite, dies at 99

 The result was Rock 'Em Sock 'Em Robots, a small game where players control the fighters' fists by pressing buttons on joysticks.
 A player wins by hitting the jaw of the opposing robot, theatrically popping up the spring-loaded head.

 Meyer launched his own firm, Meyer/Glass Design, in the mid-1980s.
-The company developed numerous best-sellers including Gooey Louie, where children picked boogers our of Louie's nose, and the Pretty Pretty Princess board game.
+The company developed numerous bestsellers including Gooey Louie, where children picked boogers out of Louie's nose, and the Pretty Pretty Princess board game.
 His son, Steve Meyer, ran the business until 2006, according to The New York Times.

 Born in 1926 as Burton Carpenter Meyer, he enlisted in the Navy and served for two years as an aircraft mechanic.
 After retiring from toy making, he moved to Downers Grove, a suburb of Chicago, where he built small planes and could be seen deftly steering them aloft from a nearby private airfield well into his 80s.

-In interviews, Meyer often drew parallels between aerospace engineering and toy design, saying both required ingenutity and teamwork.
+In interviews, Meyer often drew parallels between aerospace engineering and toy design, saying both required ingenuity and teamwork.

 "When you're flying the airplane, use every resource that you have in there.
 That's why we were able to turn out so many successful products," Meyer said, crediting his success to the highly collaborative environment at Marvin Glass & Associates.